pkkoro/tools/AllInOneCalender/README.md

 This is a lightweight Flutter prototype for the AllInOneCalendar iOS app focusing on calendar-based task management.
 The app keeps tasks in-memory, lets you pick a date from a calendar, and showcases the UX for adding, editing, completing, and deleting tasks on that day.

 ## Features
-- Calendar-first home screen with a square day grid that shows up to five tasks directly in each date cell plus a built-in [+] tile for quick adds.
+- Calendar-first home screen with a square day grid that shows up to four tasks directly in each date cell plus a built-in [+] tile (five total slots) for quick adds.
 - Create tasks with title, optional notes, and an auto-filled due date from the selected calendar day that also shows in the task list and inside the calendar cells.
 - Edit or delete existing tasks via swipe-to-delete or edit action.
 - Toggle completion with a checkbox that visually strikes through completed tasks.